about premier lift group

-The Premier Lift Group (formerly Premier Platform Lifts) provides total lift solutions for both domestic and commercial projects, with an extensive range of Passenger & Platform lifts complying with the Equality Act, the DDA (Disability Discrimination Act), Part M of the Building Regulations, EN81-1/2 the EN81-41 and also the 2006/42/EC Machinery Directive.
+Premier Lift Group (formerly Premier Platform Lifts) provides lift solutions for both domestic and commercial projects, with an extensive range of passenger and platform lifts, which comply with the Equality Act, the DDA (Disability Discrimination Act), Part M of the Building Regulations, EN81-1/2 the EN81-41 and also the 2006/42/EC Machinery Directive.

-At Premier Platform Lifts we pride ourselves on being the providers of customer-focused products and quality services.
-Installing a platform lift on your own or your clients premises will ensure that you are welcoming everyone and adhering to all access laws and regulations.
-We appreciate that questions can be many and the best solutions not always immediately obvious, and with this in mind we invite you to contact us whatever your project requirements are.
-You can be sure that the lift solutions that Premier provides are precisely fit for purpose.
+At Premier Lift Group, we pride ourselves on being the providers of customer-focused products and quality services.
+Installing a platform lift on your own or your clients' premises will ensure that you are adhering to all access laws and regulations.
+We appreciate that questions can be many and the best solutions not always immediately obvious, and with this in mind, we invite you to contact us with whatever your project requirements are.
+You can be sure that the lift solutions that Premier Lift Group provide are precisely fit for purpose.

 Regular protective maintenance, a platform lift maintenance service and an emergency service can be arranged at any time as part of an individual service agreement.

 Please use this section to guide you.
 If you have any questions or need clarification at any stage, please contact us on 0203 355 0523 or email email@example.com